GabeScott/standard-works-vault/General Conference/2020 October - I Believe in Angels.md

 # I Believe in Angels

-*By Carlos A. Godoy - Of the Presidency of the Seventy*
+By Elder Carlos A. Godoy - *Of the Presidency of the Seventy*

 *Given in the October session of the 2020 General Conference*

+>*The Lord is aware of the challenges you face.
+He knows you, He loves you, and I promise, He will send angels to help you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/44godoy?lang=eng)

 Brothers and sisters, I believe in angels, and I would like to share with you my experiences with them.
 In doing so, I hope and pray that we will recognize the importance of angels in our lives.

 Here are Elder Jeffrey R. Holland’s words from a past general conference: “When we speak of those who are instruments in the hand of God, we are reminded that not all angels are from the other side of the veil.
 Some of them we walk with and talk with—here, now, every day.
-Some of them reside in our own neighborhoods. ...
-Indeed heaven never seems closer than when we see the love of God manifested in the kindness and devotion of people so good and so pure that angelic is the only word that comes to mind” (“The Ministry of Angels,” Ensign or Liahona, Nov.
+Some of them reside in our own neighborhoods. … Indeed heaven never seems closer than when we see the love of God manifested in the kindness and devotion of people so good and so pure that *angelic* is the only word that comes to mind” (“[[2008 October - The Ministry of Angels.md|The Ministry of Angels]],” *Ensign* or *Liahona,* Nov.
 2008, 30).

 It is about angels on this side of the veil that I want to talk.
 The angels that walk among us in our everyday lives are powerful reminders of God’s love for us.